aosabook/500lines/modeller/chapter.md

 We write functions to interpret key presses and mouse movement, and tell GLUT to call those functions when the corresponding keys are pressed.
 Once we know keys the user is pressing, we need to interpret the input and apply the intended actions to the scene.
 The logic for listening to operating system events and interpreting their meaning is encapsultated in the `Interaction` class.
-The `Viewer` class we wrote earlier, owns the single instance of `Interaction`.
+The `Viewer` class we wrote earlier owns the single instance of `Interaction`.
 We will use the GLUT callback mechanism to register functions to be called when a mouse button is pressed (`glutMouseFunc`), when the mouse is moved (`glutMotionFunc`), when a keyboard button is pressed (`glutKeyboardFunc`), and when the arrow keys are pressed (`glutSpecialFunc`).
 We'll see the functions that handle input events shortly.